-We use the information we collect primarily to conduct business activities related to providing you with our cable service and other services and to help us detect theft of service.
+We use the information we collect primarily to conduct business activities related to providing you with our service(s) and to help us detect theft of service.
 Below are specific ways in which we use customer information:

-to install, configure, operate, upgrade, support and maintain our cable service and other services;
+- to install, configure, operate, upgrade, support and maintain our cable service and other services;

-to provide billing, account maintenance, product and service repair and to provide customer service to you;
+- to provide billing, account maintenance, product and service repair and to provide customer service to you;

-to provide you with accurate and high-quality customer service, authenticate access to your account, and enable technical support;
+- to provide you with accurate and high-quality customer service, authenticate access to your account, and enable technical support;

-to properly deliver your services and protect the security of the system;
+- to properly deliver your services and protect the security of the system;

-to communicate with you, in response to your inquiries and customer service requests, to notify you about your account and subscription information, to inform you of software and security updates, and to create offers and contact you about other products or services that may be of interest to you; we may combine this data with third-party data to allow us to customize products and services to a particular geographic area;
+- to communicate with you, in response to your inquiries and customer service requests, to notify you about your account and subscription information, to inform you of software and security updates, and to create offers and contact you about other products or services that may be of interest to you; we may combine this data with third-party data to allow us to customize products and services to a particular geographic area;

 to serve you more efficiently, we retain certain business and service

-to market and advertise;
+- to market and advertise;

-to manage the network supporting our services;
+- to manage the network supporting our services;

-to measure credit and payment risks;
+- to measure credit and payment risks;

-to enhance and improve our offerings and their functionality, to provide you with personalized offers and features, and tailor our services to make them more useful and enjoyable for you;
+- to enhance and improve our offerings and their functionality, to provide you with personalized offers and features, and tailor our services to make them more useful and enjoyable for you;

-to personalize your settings on our products and services so that you don’t have to change these settings each time you use them;
+- to personalize your settings on our products and services so that you don’t have to change these settings each time you use them;

-to measure Internet service performance, including network and connection performance, device configuration, and other service related data; and
+- to measure Internet service performance, including network and connection performance, device configuration, and other service related data; and

-to protect our rights, personnel, and property; and to comply with applicable law.
+- to protect our rights, personnel, and property; and to comply with applicable law.

 We may also use:

 may be used to determine which shows are most popular, how many people watch a program to its conclusion, and whether people are watching commercials.
-An analysis of this information helps improve our cable TV service and other services and make programming and advertising more relevant to our subscribers; it also allows us to distribute and deliver relevant programming and advertising to you without disclosing personally identifiable information about you to programmers or advertisers; and
+An analysis of this information helps improve our Video Service and other services and make programming and advertising more relevant to our customers; it also allows us to distribute and deliver relevant programming and advertising to you without disclosing personally identifiable information about you to programmers or advertisers; and

 supported devices so that we know where to deliver the services and how to troubleshoot them.
-Activity data may be used to help us learn how popular certain programs are and how our customers as a whole generally prefer to view certain kinds of programming using cable video service, including whether they like to watch certain programs live, on demand, on mobile devices or online.
+Activity data may be used to help us learn how popular certain programs are and how our customers as a whole generally prefer to view certain kinds of programming using Video Service, including whether customers like to watch certain programs live, on demand, on mobile devices or online.
 This may require us to compare or combine activity data on our cable system with online activity data.
 We may also use activity data to determine whether promoting content and services in certain ways helps attract a larger audience and more customers.
-We may compare or combine information, such as activity data, we receive when you use cable TV services to view content or advertising with information about your use of content and advertising that we deliver on other platforms, such as DVR devices, websites and mobile applications.
+We may compare or combine information, such as activity data, we receive when you use Video Services to view content or advertising with information about your use of content and advertising that we deliver on other platforms, such as DVR devices, websites and mobile applications.
 We do this to better understand how our customers access and use our products and services in all of the places that we offer them.

 How We Share Data

-Except as described in this Privacy Notice, we do not share your personal data without your consent.
+Except as described in this Customer Privacy Notice, we do not share your personal data without your consent.
 We may share or disclose your information in the following ways:

-within the Breezeline family of companies, including with affiliates and subsidiaries or to others who work for us, we may also disclose information about you to outside auditors, professional advisors, service providers, vendors and regulators, or as part of a corporate transaction, such as a merger or sale of the business’ assets;
+- within the Breezeline family of companies, including with affiliates and subsidiaries or to others who work for us, we may also disclose information about you to outside auditors, professional advisors, service providers, vendors and regulators, or as part of a corporate transaction, such as a merger or sale of the business’ assets;

-with third party service providers, vendors, and partners that help us with various business purposes, such as offering, marketing, providing, billing for, and maintaining or repairing our network, products and services;
+- with third party service providers, vendors, and partners that help us with various business purposes, such as offering, marketing, providing, billing for, and maintaining or repairing our network, products and services;

 with other outside companies to deliver advertising campaigns and to conduct

-in order to protect against fraud, abuse, or harm or to protect our interests; and
+- in order to protect against fraud, abuse, or harm or to protect our interests; and

 - in order to protect our customers, employees, or property, in emergency situations, to enforce our rights under our terms or service and policies in court or elsewhere, and as otherwise permitted by law.

 When we allow third-party service providers to transmit, collect and store information on our behalf to provide features of our services or to perform services on our behalf, these third parties are not permitted to use your information except for the purpose of providing these features or services.
 The same applies when we provide information to third-party service providers working on our behalf, such as audience measurement or market research firms, or programmers.

-In addition, we may share subscriber lists, activity data associated with particular devices, or certain de-identified or aggregate information with third-party service providers.
+In addition, we may share customer lists, activity data associated with particular devices, or certain de-identified or aggregate information with third-party service providers.
 This information may be combined with aggregated or nonaggregated demographic information (such as census data) and other audience attributes, such as purchasing data, demonstrated interests (such as a preference for sports programming), loyalty programs, organizational affiliations, advertiser customer lists and similar data to provide us with audience analysis data.
 Our third-party service providers may provide such de-identified or aggregate audience measurement data to others, including advertisers, so that they may better focus their advertising resources.
-We may also work with academic or research interest groups to analyze de-identified information we provide to them for specific purposes or projects.
-We, or third parties working on our behalf, may combine demographic and other generally available information or advertiser information with our subscriber lists.
+We may also work with academic or research interest groups to analyze deidentified information we provide to them for specific purposes or projects.
+We, or third parties working on our behalf, may combine demographic and other generally available information or advertiser information with our customer lists.
 Aggregate reports are then generated to reflect how groups of customers with common characteristics, such as age and gender or a demonstrated interest in a particular product, use our services and respond to the programming and advertising that we distribute.
-We may use this information to improve and communicate with you about our own products and services and also to help us deliver relevant information and advertising on behalf of other companies and advertisers to certain subscriber groups who may be most interested in this information and advertising.
+We may use this information to improve and communicate with you about our own products and services and also to help us deliver relevant information and advertising on behalf of other companies and advertisers to certain customer groups who may be most interested in this information and advertising.
 When we do this, we do not share your personally identifiable information with these advertisers, unless you provide your express consent.
-We may also combine information about you from our business records with information obtained from third parties to create a database, which we use in marketing and other activities related to our cable service and other services.
+We may also combine information about you from our business records with information obtained from third parties to create a database, which we use in marketing and other activities related to our services.

-- We may provide your name, address and telephone number to public safety authorities and their vendors for inclusion in E911 databases and records, inclusion in “reverse 911” systems, or to troubleshoot 911/E911 record errors.
+- We may provide your name/entity name, address and telephone number to public safety authorities and their vendors for inclusion in E911 databases and records, inclusion in “reverse 911” systems, or to troubleshoot 911/E911 record errors.

 We may publish and distribute, or cause to be published and distributed,

-We may also make subscriber names, addresses and telephone numbers available, or cause such subscriber information to be made available, through directory assistance operators.
+such customer information to be made available, through directory assistance operators.

-We take reasonable precautions to ensure that non-published and unlisted numbers are not included in telephone directories or directory assistance services, but we cannot guarantee that errors will never occur.
+- We take reasonable precautions to ensure that non-published and unlisted numbers are not included in telephone directories or directory assistance services, but we cannot guarantee that errors will never occur.

 The Cable Act also requires us to disclose personally identifiable information to a third-party or governmental entity in response to certain subpoenas, search warrants, court orders, or otherwise authorized by law.
 In some cases the government may be required to obtain a court order to obtain certain information about your account and provide you notice and an opportunity to appear and contest the government’s claims.